-1. Logically disconnect the unit from the interface (a panel indicator comes on).
+- 1. Logically disconnect the unit from the interface.
+When the unit becomes logically disconnected, a green panel indicator (I/O interface disabled) in the proximity of the power-off control, comes on.
 (The control unit can become logically disconnected when it and all connected devices have completed all operations, no status is pending, or stacked, and chaining is not indicated.)
 This ensures that no unfinished operations exist that can cause indication of machine malfunction when power is turned off.
 Note that when a control unit is logically disconnected from the interface, all its drivers except 'select out' are logically gated off.
-A logical disconnect may be accomplished as a result of going off-line by use of the on-line/off-line or the metering disable enable switch.

-2. Close 'select out' bypass circuit (mechanical contact, K1, Figure 3).
-The normal logical electronic bypass of 'select out' is still active when the control unit is logically disconnected.

-3. Open the connection from the line to the 'select out' receiver terminator (mechanical contact, S1, Figure 3).

-4. Clamp interface driver gates to ground by means of a mechanical contact, S2, Figure 3), if gated drivers are used to avoid transient signals on the interface lines.

-5. Turn off power (remote/local power-control switch set to LOCAL).
-Refer to Systems Reference Library, IBM Power Control Interface, Form A22-6906.
+A logical disconnect may be accomplished as a result of going offline by use of the online/offline or the metering disable/enable switch. - 2.
+Close 'select out' bypass circuit (mechanical contact, K1, Figure 4).
+The normal logical electronic bypass of 'select out' is still active when the control unit is logically disconnected. - 3.
+Open the connection from the line to the 'select out' receiver terminator (mechanical contact, S1, Figure 4). - 4.
+Clamp interface driver gates to ground by means of a mechanical contact, (S2, Figure 4), if gated drivers are used to avoid transient signals on the interface lines. - 5.
+Turn off power (remote/local power-control switch set to LOCAL).
+See the SRL publication, IBM System/360 and System/370 Power Control Interface, Original Equipment Manufacturers' Information, GA22-6906.
+For power on, the sequence is reversed: